 Here in this headline, the number of words is optimal because the headline provides sufficient details about the content.
 Short headlines fail to clear the topic or format of the whole content and long headlines usually tend to bore the readers, which is why an optimal use of words in a headline is recommended.

-So, what exactly are the types of headlines that attract the readers?
+So, what exactly are the types of heading ideas that attract the readers?
 There are some specific types that catches the attention of the readers.

 – Tears of joy